theAkhileshRai/ComputerVision/Readme.md

-This is a computer vision repository based on GLuon mxnet.
+This is a computer vision repository based on Gluon mxnet.